guilhermelad/guilhermelad/README.md

 <h2 dir="auto"></h2>

 <p aling= "center"><b>💬English: </b>Hello my name is Guilherme, I'm 23 years old and I'm from Brazil.
 I am currently studying Systems Analysis and Development at Anhembi Morumbi University.
-I really like working with backend and database.
+I like working with backend and database.
 Study and work with Full Stack development using technologies such as:</p>

 <div dir="auto">
  <br>